History Graduate Student Handbook

 To maintain an Instructional Assistantship:

 1. Although HIST5301 is a required course, it does not count toward the degree requirements for your MA.
-In order to facilitate timely completion of their degrees, most graduate students therefore opt to take three graduate courses plus HIST5301.
-However, students may also consider enrolling in only two other courses during the semester in which they begin their instructional assistantship, as the practicum's three credit hours do count toward the nine credit hour requirement.
+To facilitate timely completion of their degrees, most graduate students therefore opt to take three graduate courses plus HIST5301.
+However, students may also consider enrolling in only two other courses during the semester in which they begin their instructional assistantship, as the practicum's three credit hours do count toward the nine-credit hour requirement.
 Please contact your graduate advisor if you have questions about which approach makes sense for you.

 2. The student must enroll in at least 9 hours of graduate course work (including thesis work) during each long semester until all course work is completed; for History graduate students, at least 3 of those hours must be in History.
 Students may not take more than 9 hours of graduate work in any long semester without the approval of the Director of Graduate Studies and the Department Chair.